 1. Edit > Convert to Profile (for Elements, this is Image > Convert Color Profile)

-4. Unless you have a specific reason, set Engine = Adobe (ACE), Intent = Relative Colorimetric, and check the 3 boxes (ignore this step for Elements)
+3. Set Engine = Adobe (ACE), Intent = Relative Colorimetric, and check all 3 boxes

 Gamma Selection for a Mac Computer